Barn Grant Program

 The goal of the HBFF Barn Grant Program is to encourage maintenance and repair of old barns and other agricultural buildings using materials and methods which preserve their historic character.
 This historic preservation focus is more exacting than simple, expedient repair.
 We require applicants to provide enough detail about the proposed scope of work to show that it complies with the US Secretary of Interior’s Standards for Treatment of Historic Properties, which lays out the guiding principles for historic preservation in the United States.
 The USI Standards define a restoration approach in which historic materials, features, and finishes are retained, repaired, or replaced-in-kind to the fullest extent possible.
 Examples of compliance with this approach include use of a lime restoration mortar (as opposed to a standard Portland cement mortar mix) for repair of stone masonry, or replacing damaged and missing slate shingles with new material of the same material, shape, and size.

-Now in its third year and looking ahead to 2026, the HBFF Barn Grant Program has emerged from infancy and is growing.
+Now at the start of its fourth year, the HBFF Barn Grant Program has made a difference in Pennsylvania, awarding grants to help fund 16 barn repair projects in 12 counties.
 More information about the grant program may be found below.
-Application materials for the next round of barn grants will be posted on this website in July, with deadline for submission in November.
 HBFF accepts donations to support the Barn Grant Program.
-Anyone interested in donating to the program may reach out to the grant committee hbffbarngrant@gmail.com
+Anyone interested in donating to the program may reach out to the grant committee at hbffbarngrant@gmail.com.

 Repair of deteriorated floor framing and floor boards, Grieb barn in York County, PA